MrLogiousBanana/Desktops_needs_a_Rething/README.md

 The conflict shows up as a set of symptoms: inconsistent rules for background life, fragmented UX solutions, and unclear boundaries of what counts as an “app” versus a “background agent.”
 As long as the system doesn’t distinguish behavior types, each product will improvise.
 So the next step is to give ourselves a language and a model: what classes of software exist, and what rights/expectations should each have?

-## Chapter 3.
+## 🔸Chapter 3.
 A new software classification

 Based on the problems above, I’ll introduce a classification that helps us understand the needs and behavior of different types of software.